polarbeargo/Bertelsmann-Scholarship---Introduction-to-AI-in-Business-Nanodegree-Program/README.md

 * Reviewing curriculum 2 Introduction to AI in Business examine each quizs.
 * Participating in optional projects study group discussion :blush: and interact with scholars is more light-hearted!
 * Enjoying discussion with Vera Buss talk about Nanodegrees we love and enrolled :heart:!
 * Finished reviewing AI for trading Nanodegree Program curriculum 1.
-Quantitative Trading lesson 27 Alpha Factor section 10 Ranking Part.
+Quantitative Trading lesson 27 Alpha Factor to section 10 Ranking Part.
 * Practicing LeetCode Palindrome Permutation.

+Day 14: 5/1/2021
+Polarbeargo

+* Finished reviewing curriculum 2 Introduction to AI in Business and examine each quizzes.
+* Conversation with Optional projects study group fellow scholars brings more fun :blush:.
+* Practicing LeetCode Remove Duplicates from Sorted List II & HackerRank Lists.
+* Reviewing AI for trading Nanodegree Program curriculum 1.
+Quantitative Trading lesson 27 Alpha Factor to section 13 Zscore.